 Research & Resources

 Place Matters has produced a series of reports summarizing our research, community engagement and policy recommendations.
-The reports in this series are intended to inform and support the work of policy makers and community members dedicated to improving outcomes for Maine’s youth.
+The reports in this series are intended to inform and support the work of policy makers and community members dedicated to improving outcomes for Maine’s youth and families.
 As our work continues, additional reports and resources will be added to this website.

 Aligning Investments in a Community-Based Continuum of Care for Maine Youth Transitioning to Adulthood